alephgamma/RHCA-study-notes/3_EX280_study_notes.md

 ## 6. Secret literals

 ### Task
-Create secret literals and apply to a deployment
+Create a secret from literal and apply to a deployment

 ### Task breakdown
 6.1.
 Create the project and deploy the application